Attorney Headshots for Hartford and Connecticut Law Firms

 The last time we hired a photographer, the results were inconsistent across our team page.
 How do you handle that?

 Inconsistency comes from photographing people at different times with different setups and hoping it holds together.
-I solve that problem before it starts.
-Every attorney in your firm is photographed with the same lighting, the same framing, and the same technical approach.
-The team page looks like it was shot in one session because it was.
+I work to solve that problem before it starts.
+I can photograph every attorney in your firm with the same lighting, the same framing, and the same technical approach.
+The team page can look like it was shot in one session.